gospeller986/REVISE-DS-ALGO/README.md

 # REVISE DS-ALGO 🚀

+## THIS A SIMPLE CHROME EXTENSION WHICH CAN BE USED TO REVISE DS AND ALGO TIME COMPLEXITIES

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+install all the dependencies  with this command

+## `npm i`

 In the project directory, you can run: